 Brilliant as always!!
 I can’t wait to read the second book in this series.
 Cassandra has such a beautiful way of writing and is an absolute inspiration to me as a fellow author!

 The way she keeps you on the edge of your seat.
-The hate, love, anger and desperation touches your soul tremendously.
+The hate, love, anger, and desperation touch your soul tremendously.
 The fact that you also feel sorry for the villain because he is that due to circumstances, makes it even more brilliant!

 Queen of Air and Darkness by Cassandra Clare